Lawrence E. Schovanec, Ph.D.

 - Graduation requirements and candidacy for a degree

 - Applicability of transfer credits to degree programs

 Students pursuing an interdisciplinary bachelor’s degree in University Studies should consult their academic advisor whenever directed by the Undergraduate and Graduate Catalog to consult their academic dean.

 The Uniform Undergraduate Degree Requirements apply to all Texas Tech undergraduates regardless of their major or college.
-The requirements have five components:
+The requirements have six components:

 Residence Credit.
 The minimum actual residence required of each student is two consecutive semesters or the equivalent, and the minimum amount of residence work required is one-fourth of the total hours applicable toward the degree sought.
 In addition, the last 30 hours of coursework must be from Texas Tech.